tidyverse/tidyverse.org/content/blog/tdd-2024/index.md

 date: 2024-04-04
 author: Hadley Wickham
 description: >
-    Join the tidyverse team on August 15
+    Join the tidyverse team in Seattle on August 15 for a day of fun and programming to improve the tidyverse!
 photo:
   author: JD Long
   url: https://cerebralmastication.com